SettleMint

 Multi-tenant architecture

-The platform supports configurable multi-tenancy through Better Auth's organization system.
+The platform supports configurable multi-tenancy through organization-scoped membership and permissions.

-• Single-tenant: All users in one organization.
-Creation blocked after the first exists.
+• Single tenant: all users operate inside one organization, and organization creation is blocked after the first organization exists.

-• Multi-tenant: Separate organizations with isolated membership, roles, assets, compliance records, and audit trails.
+• Multi tenant: separate organizations have isolated membership, roles, assets, compliance records, and audit trails.

 On this page